Amanda Fortson – Certification: B.S. Degree in Early Childhood and Elementary Education

 Kindergartners are an “active” community of learners!
 Our Kindergarten program encourages students to ask questions, solve problems and express their thoughts and feelings, as they engage themselves in meaningful discussions and learning activities.

 Language development is encouraged by social interactions and language-rich experiences.
 Morning messages, shared reading, writing prompts, and phonemic skills are utilized to enhance literacy skills.
 Students will be able to blend letter sounds together to form words, identify and spell sight words, and begin to read simple sentences.

-The foundation of Social Studies begins with Student's personal experiences and the relation to their families, homes, and schools.
+The foundation of Social Studies begins with students’ personal experiences and their relation to their families, homes, and schools.
 Their knowledge will expand to understanding the community we live in and the larger world around us.
-Students will understand the differences in cultures and lifestyles around the world, as well as our countries symbols and history.
+Students will understand the differences in cultures and lifestyles around the world, as well as our countries’ symbols and history.

-The foundation of Social Studies begins with the student's personal experiences and the relation to their families, homes and schools.
+The foundation of Social Studies begins with the student’s personal experiences and their relation to their families, homes, and schools.
 Their knowledge will expand to understanding the community we live in and the larger world around us.
-Students will understand the differences in cultures and lifestyles around, as well as our countries symbols and history.
+Students will understand the differences in cultures and lifestyles around, as well as our countries’ symbols and history.

 - Listening and following directions